ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 Hardware improvements
 =====================

-FAQ
----

-**WHY?**

 Let’s say you have just written a script that turns on a light bulb.
 At the first glance, there is no light coming out from the bulb.
 What are you going to do?
 Well, sometimes it’s better to check if the bulb is properly plugged in, rather than rewriting your code.
-Basically all you need to do is cleaning, lubricating and, where needed, removing some parts of the car.
+Basically, this guide explains what modifications can be done to the chassis itself.

+FAQ
+---

 **What are the advantages?**

 The advantages are:
     * Developing / improving mechanical skills;
-    * Lower friction - involving lower current consumption;
+    * Lowering frictions in the system - involving lower current consumption;
-    * Driving smoothness;
+    * Smoother driving;
-    * Low chance of getting the car stuck when cornering.
+    * Lowering the possibility of getting the car stuck when cornering.

 **Can this part be skipped?**

-The given car kit has an already implemented PID control, which means driving in a “constant speed” mode, meaning that even if the car tends to get stuck (based on the signals received from the encoder) the car’s speed will be automatically adjusted and therefore the problem of the smoothness is eliminated (at least partially).
-The car, by default, runs in “constant power consumption” mode, where any friction or physical tension will result in decreasing the car’s speed or even in the situation of the car being stuck.
-Nevertheless, in both situations, a hardware care for the chassis is always welcomed :).
+The given car kit has a brushless motor with an integrated esc, which is rotating in a “constant speed” mode, meaning that even if the car tends to get stuck (based on the signals received from the Nucleo) the car’s speed will be automatically adjusted and therefore the problem of the smoothness is eliminated (at least partially).
+Nevertheless, as when buying a used car, it is always recommended to give it a mechanical check.

 **What tools do I need?**

     * Hex key screwdriver;
     * Grease ;
-    * Degreaser;
+    * Degrease;
     * Isopropyl alcohol;
     * Sponge & brush;
     * Pliers;